WaleedMuslem/ADL2_Quiz/Documents/Functional_Specification.md

 - The purpose of this document is to provide a detailed description of the functional requirements for the DaQuiz project.
   DaQuiz aims to create an interactive online platform for users to engage in short quizzes on various topics, promoting both knowledge and entertainment.We currently have 3 categories that the user can choose from which are mathematics,computer science and history.
+  All of our questions are medium level questions.

 ## User Roles
 - Access and interact with quizzes without creating an account.